bcdev/h2ops/README.md

 -c -> to build docker images without cache
 -j -> to change the port of jupyter lab instance running; defaults to 8895 -v -> to delete attached volumes when shutting down
--d -> to build the docker images before starting the containers
+-b -> to build the docker images before starting the containers
 ```

 4. Stopping the services: